574 words

 Kubernetes: Industrial-Grade Orchestration at a Price#

-Kubernetes is the heavy-duty option — built by Google to run hyperscale workloads and kept alive by every cloud vendor on Earth.
+Kubernetes is the heavy option.
+Google built it to run hyperscale workloads, and every cloud vendor on Earth keeps it alive.

 What Kubernetes Gets Right#